 - Pair the macaron shells by size and arrange them on a wire rack.
 Line them up so that bottom shells are upside down.

-- Refrigerate the filled macarons in an airtight container for at least 24 hours to mature, which allows the filling to soften and flavor the shells.
+- Refrigerate the filled macarons in an airtight container for at least 24 hours to mature, allowing the filling to soften and infuse the shells with flavor.

 - To serve, bring the macarons out about 30 minutes prior to serving.